fastlane/fastlane/YourFirstPR.md

 ## Submitting the PR

-When the coding is done and you’re finished testing your changes, you are ready to submit the PR to the [_fastlane_ main repo][fastlane].
+When the coding is done and you’re finished testing your changes, you are ready to submit the PR to the [_fastlane_ main repo][fastlane repo].
 Everything you need to know about submitting the PR itself is inside our [Pull Request Template][pr template].
 Some best practices are:

 - Use a descriptive title
 - Link the issues that are related to your PR in the body